RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

 {% endhighlight %}

+After all that hard work here's the **Punchline**:
-Running the example right away won't work.
-The reason is that we missed the most important configuration part for SP 2013 apps.
+##Running the example right away won't work!

+The reason is that we missed the most important configuration part for
+ SP
+2013 apps.
 Whenever your app requires acccessing information in the `HostWeb` you have to configure the appropriate permissions.
 In addition whenever a site admin installs an app, they have to decide if they trust your app or not.